Roibeard-Ruadhan/alcohol-free-ireland/README.md

 - Hopeful this will expand to become 0'0 Europe & beyond but I need to test the ground in Ireland first.
 - User can confirm time & date of event via nofication if one appears in there locality.
 - Event organiser can add a limit to guests in the database which I have currently tried to set at ten but not fully tested yet.
-- I have been in discussions with numerous interested people to help spread the concept so that it can begin to assert it's use case.
+- I have been in discussions with numerous interested people to help share the concept to give it legs so that it may assert it's use case.
-- Looking to approach a few more prominent memebers of social media to discuss collaborating to grow the websites audience which will add more value in time to subcribers.
 - Add a profile page for subscribers to allow them to make updates.
 - Add a link so that users can share blogs or events on social media
 - Add a way for people to register at ease using a social media account
 - The images are too large on the main screen inside the blog page & need some repair work.
-- A loop to confirm the name of attendees for each event(so close!)

 ## **Database Layout**
 - **Posts Diagram**